bartbutenaers/node-red-contrib-ftp-server-ext/README.md

 #### Root:
 The directory that will become the root directory for the users.
++ When no root directory is specified, then the entire filesystem will be accessible via FTP.
++ When a root folder is specified, then only that folder and its sub-folders will be accessible via FTP.

 #### Authentication:
 Specify which authentication mechanism needs to be used to login: